-Oxygenated livewells are used to transport saltwater fish in fishing tournaments and supercharged live bait fish every summer.
-The Oxygen Edge™ livewell oxygen injection systems ensures safe livewell oxygenation all day for live bait fish, tournament redfish, speckled trout, bonefish snook and other species.
-Just dial in the right dose of O2 on the regulator for the biomass of fish or live bait in your livewell, that’s simply all there is to insuring optimal safe oxygenation every summer.
+Oxygenated livewells are used to transport live saltwater fish in fishing tournaments and supercharged live bait fish every summer.
+The Oxygen Edge™ livewell oxygen injection systems ensures safe livewell oxygenation all day for live bait fish, tournament redfish, speckled trout, bonefish, snook and all other species.
+Just dial in the right dose of O2 on the regulator for the biomass of fish or live bait in your livewell and that’s simply all there is to insuring optimal safe oxygenation every summer.

 Live high quality baitfish is the choice for some tournament fishermen offshore, near shore, bays and estuaries.
 Live bait supercharged with oxygen is superior live bait.
 Mother Nature, a fresh caught baitfish and all the livewell pumps in the world cannot supercharge a live baitfish like the Oxygen Edge™ and the right dose of pure 100% Oxygen.
 The magic to Supercharging live bait is administering the “Right Dose of Pure Oxygen.”

 Catch and Release tournaments generate and reinforce a positive public relation image for tournament sponsors, competitive angling and tournament directors.